 What length and width of snowboard should you choose?

-For beginners and kids, it is normally recommended to choose a bit shorter board to achieve an easy and fun experience on your snowboard.
+For beginners and kids, it is normally recommended choosing a bit shorter board to achieve an easy and fun experience on your snowboard.

 - Width is mainly distinguished between standard and wide.
 Wide boards are recommended for shoe size 44 and over.
 As an exception, this does not count for the junior wide boards.